-During COVID-19 the members of the CoP FGM have kept busy and have adapted
+During COVID-19 the members of the CoP have kept busy and have adapted

-their work, developed adapted tools and published papers and articles related to FGM, women
+their work, developed tools and published papers and articles related to FGM, women

 and girls’ rights or SRHR in times of COVID-19.
-In this sections you will find some resourced developed by and/or shared by members.
+In this section you will find some resources developed by and/or shared by members.

 - Paul Okoth, “Local Actions and Solutions to Climate Change”, Kenya Free Press.
 Access here

 - Paul Okoth, “To tackle hunger menace, Africa must first address corruption”, Kenya Free Press.
 Access here